Promoting DEI via Operational Interventions

 We ran online experiments to examine how prior ratings and instructor gender impact instructor evaluations, under identical teaching quality.
 Our experimental evidence reveals sizeable negative effects of publishing low prior ratings, concentrated among inexperienced learners and on instructor-focused outcomes.
 Also, both female and male learners exhibit bias against instructors of the opposite gender, mainly when they face a higher cognitive load due to time pressure.
 Furthermore, female instructors are more vulnerable to the "ratings trap" when starting with a low teaching rating.

-We experiementally examine how different ratings display formats can reduce prior ratings bias while still providing clients with sufficient and useful information.
+- We experiementally examine how different ratings display formats can reduce prior ratings bias while still providing clients with sufficient and useful information.

-The typical ratings distributions are summmarized from an anonymized dataset of over 78,000 observations from a leading e-learning platform.
+- The typical ratings distributions are summmarized from an anonymized dataset of over 78,000 observations from a leading e-learning platform.

-Experiments in progress.
+- Analysis in progress.
 Financially supported by the Wheeler Institute for Business and Development.

 -